 Don’t script it

-This is the golden rule of achieving authenticity in outreach videos.
-Filming a video without a script might sound difficult at first, but believe us when we say: trying to reach out to someone with a scripted video feels as robotic and awkward as it looks.
+This is the golden rule for achieving authenticity in outreach videos.
+Filming a video without a script might sound difficult at first, but believe us when we say: that trying to reach out to someone with a scripted video feels as robotic and awkward as it looks.

 That’s why it’s important to pinpoint your strategy first.
 Jot down the key points of what you want to say, get in front of the camera, and film.
 It won’t be perfect from the first take, and that’s okay; you can film as many videos as you need before you get the right one.
 The process will help you get more comfortable in front of the camera so you can exhibit confidence and professionalism.
 But don’t fear an occasional “umm” in your video if it slips in – it’s natural.